mpcq-network/mpcq-json-rpc-relay/tools/subgraph-example/README.md

 Run `npm run graph-local` or `yarn graph-local`

-_NOTE: If you run the graph-node against a local Hedera node and see this error in the graph-node console:_
+_NOTE: If you run the graph-node against a local MPCQ node and see this error in the graph-node console:_

 ```
 Trying again after eth_getBlockByNumber(0, false) RPC call failed (attempt #10) with result Err(Ethereum node could not find genesis block), provider: local-rpc-0